 Sewer line repair professionals at Jack Nelson Service Experts will use a sewer inspection camera to confirm whether or not the sewer system has a tree root problem.
 Once the problem has been determined, our sewer line repair expert will review all of your options with you and help you determine the best plan, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

-Note, faster growing trees, such as poplar, silver maples, or sycamore, may cause more problems because they grow faster.
-Slower growing trees are a better choice, but they still need to be replaced every six to ten years to avoid their roots from becoming an issue.
-Also, always plant trees a good distance from your sewer lines, that way you can help avoid damage and avoid those pesky (and sometimes expensive) sewer line repairs.
+Note, faster growing trees, such as poplar, oak, or sycamore, may cause more problems because they grow more quickly.
+Slower growing trees are a better alternative, but they still need to be replaced every six to ten years to avoid their roots from becoming an issue.
+Also, always plant trees a good distance from your sewer lines, that way you can help avoid damage and prevent those pesky (and sometimes expensive) sewer line repairs.
 If you’re not sure where your sewer lines are, ask Jack Nelson Service Experts to flag the path of the sewer pipes.

 So if you think your tree roots have invaded your sewer line or you have any plumbing needs at all, call Jack Nelson Service Experts in Tulsa and we are happy to come to your home and see if you need a sewer line repair or do a total plumbing maintenance to make sure your pipes are good to go.